acho98/ilbo_recomm/README.md

 ## Overview
 This repository is for the ilbo POC.
-It includes utilities and Jupyter notebooks used.
+It includes utils and Jupyter notebooks used.